Where Hindsight Credit Can Reside: A Signed-Capacity View of Token Updates in RLVR: Experiments and Analysis

-Figure~\ref{fig:effi_compare} confirms this trend on AIME24.
+Figure~\ref{fig:effi_compare} exhibits the same trend on AIME24.
 During training, \modelname outpaces GRPO and DAPO, highlighting good sample efficiency.
-At test time, it avoids EntroAdv's over-generation, establishing a better Pareto frontier between accuracy and token usage.
-Overall, these improvements stem from precise credit assignment rather than simply generating longer reasoning chains.
-Additional efficiency evidence on MATH and Olympiad is provided in Appendix~\ref{app:efficiency_additional}.
+At test time, it avoids EntroAdv's over-generation, yielding a better Pareto frontier between accuracy and token usage.
+Taken together, these improvements are better explained by bounded proxy allocation than by longer reasoning chains alone.
+Additional efficiency evidence on MATH and Olympiad appears in Appendix~\ref{app:efficiency_additional}.